Siad Barre: Early years

-Throughout much of his life, Mohammed Siad Barre dedicated himself to both formal and self-taught education whilst gradually advancing his prospective career.
-Mohammed, as a child and orphan by the age of 10, attended the elementary school in the town of Lugh (Luuq) in the Gedo Region, formally known as the Upper Jubba Region.
-He acquired the usual grounding in Islam at a qur'anic school there.
+He was given the childhood nickname Barre, referring to extrovertedness.
 In 1941, Mohammed, aged twenty, joined the police force which was then under the authority of the British military, who occupied it since the initiation of World War II hostilities.
 Mohammed's career in the police force led him to the capital city, Mogadishu, to pursue his education both in the public and private sectors.
 In the 1940s he completed secondary school education.
 By 1950, when the British transferred their administration to Italy, Mohammed Siad had achieved the highest rank possible for an indigenous, that of chief police inspector.
+MIT professor Irving Kaplan writes that the Somali Gendarmerie successfully disarmed and brought a number of pro-Italian guerrilla groups under control.